 Two thousand miles away, a Western state is dealing with a similar problem but on the larger end of the biological scale.
-In Wyoming, the oil and gas industries have brought an influx of people and truck traffic into the western part of the state, along with miles of paved roads — some of which are built across a six-thousand-year-old pronghorn antelope migration route.
+In Wyoming, the oil and gas industries have brought an influx of people and truck traffic into the western part of the state, along with miles of paved roads—some of which are built across a 6,000-year-old pronghorn antelope migration route.

 Each fall, when heavy snows make it difficult for them to graze, hundreds of pronghorn leave Grand Teton National Park for their wintering grounds 150 miles to the southeast.
 They return to the park each spring in order to give birth to their calves.
 Unfortunately, motorists kill dozens of these pronghorn every year.
 But the state of Wyoming believes it may have a solution that will benefit the pronghorn and ensure the safety of the state’s drivers: they are investing $9.7 million to construct a wildlife overpass, to be completed by September 2012.